This study suggests that you're wasting a ton of home space

-More space for less people.
+More space for fewer people.

 Where we spend the most time in our homes

 But, according to a study published in the Wall Street Journal several years ago, that assumption would be flat wrong.
 We only tend to use a small amount of our living space.

 The study found that 68% of the family's time was largely spent in the kitchen/nook as well as the family room, typically near the television.
 Clearly, the formal dining room got almost no use, and the living room saw very little activity, like the porch.

-Why we buy big houses
+Why we buy big houses we don't need

 Many of us buy homes that are way too big for our needs, my wife and I included.
 In fact, we have a 1600 square foot home with a huge backyard and pool - and we rarely use HALF of the space that we pay for.
 Instead, we close off a couple of extra rooms, tighten the ceiling vents as to not waste A/C and heat in those areas, and mainly spend time in the common areas - just like everybody else.